Climate change in Norway: Transportation

-Public transport in and around urban populations is well developed, particularly in Oslo which has one of the most advanced public transportation systems in Europe boasting metro, bus, tram and ferry networks that are all integrated on a zone-based far system with the latest technology.
+Public transport in and around urban populations is well developed, particularly in Oslo which has one of the most advanced public transportation systems in Europe boasting metro, bus, tram and ferry networks that are all integrated on a zone-based fare system with the latest technology.
 However, regions with low populations do often lack public transport infrastructure, forcing inhabitants to have their own car.
 Public transport is subsidized by the government.